jgraph/www.diagrams.net-source/trust/index.md

 JGraph Ltd may make changes to this privacy policy by giving 30 days notice of the changes in the [jgraph/security-privacy-legal GitHub repository](https://github.com/jgraph/security-privacy-legal) and on major social media accounts.
 If you don’t agree with the new Terms, you should unsubscribe, and stop using our services.

-## Legal documents and disclaimers for the draw.io plugins
+## Legal documents and disclaimers for the diagrams.net and draw.io plugins

 - [End User License Agreement for Atlassian Server draw.io plugins](https://github.com/jgraph/security-privacy-legal/tree/master/Licenses)
 - [Support and Service Level Agreement for the draw.io apps for Confluence and Jira Privacy](/trust/sla-atlassian.html)